plantoncloud/gitr/README.md

 **tl;dr** in short, gitr does this:

-if you are in iterm inside a subdirectory of a git repo and you want to see the pull requests on that repo?
+if you are in iterm inside a subdirectory of a git repo, and you want to see the pull requests on that repo?

 *before gitr:*